openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

    -22

+   * remove references to the openid4vci credential format section
    * Introduced the Digital Credentials Query Language
    * add transaction data mechanism
    * remove `client_id_scheme` and turn it into a prefix of the `client_id`; this addresses a security issue with the previous solution